TaylanUB/scheme-bytestructures/README.md

 - Append `$larceny_repo/tools/R6RS` to the Chibi load-path via the `-A` command-line flag.

-- Rename this repository directory to `bytestructures`.

-- Append the parent directory of this directory to the Chibi load-path via the `-A` command-line flag.
+- Append this directory to the Chibi load-path via the `-A` command-line flag.

 - Import `(bytestructures r7)`.